-You don’t have to use the rider switch immediately – each rider switch pass has an expiration time and date.
-You could “save” the three rider switch tickets from the morning and then take your child to ride the rides again in the afternoon after naptime back to back to back!
+You didn’t have to use the rider switch immediately in the past – each rider switch pass had an expiration time and date.
+It was awesome that you could “save” the three rider switch tickets from the morning and then take your child to ride the rides again in the afternoon after naptime back to back to back!

 To be honest, we didn’t maximize these strategies as much as I would have liked on our trip.
 The reality is, as all traveling dads and moms know, when you have a baby, it’s tough to predict anything!
 Still, even grabbing one rider switch pass can help make your Disney experience that much enjoyable, so make sure you familiarize yourself with how to use them before you get into the parks.
+Any time saved at Walt Disney World is money saved!
 Any other good rider switch tips to share?
 I’m all (Mickey) ears!

 All other images courtesy of author